 The guilds set standards for the trade.
 They also determined who would become masters.
 Of course, the masters had the most control in the operation of the guilds.
 In this way, they could protect their portion of the market by preventing the creation of new masters.
 (6)

-The following quote is from the Twin Groves Jr. Highschool District 96, Illinois, website.
+The following quote is from the Twin Groves Jr. High School District 96, Illinois, website.
 Unfortunately, while the web site still exists, its scope has changed and the article is no longer presented.

 "As time went on however, there was a natural inclination on the part of the masters who were the members of the guild to keep their numbers down, have more workmen under them, and thus increase their profits and keep the competition down.
 This resulted in apprentices having to work for a certain number of years past their initial training period as a journeyman or hire day laborer.
 This allowed the masters to have fairly large shops in which apprentices and journeymen worked for them.The masters preferred to take on more apprentices rather than promote journeymen into master status in order to keep their numbers down and therefore secure their share of the available market.
 Eventually it became almost impossible to become a master unless you were the son of a master or married a master's daughter.
 This left the majority of men working in the craft without hope of rising beyond journeyman status.

 "Unfortunately, the journeymen were almost completely at the mercy of the masters who ran the guild.
 The guild did guarantee every journeyman work.
 In Paris the journeymen of a guild gathered each morning at a certain place where the masters came and chose the men they wanted.
 If any journeymen were left over, the guild officers assigned them to masters.
 Through the guild, the masters set the journeyman's wages and regulated the hours and conditions of his work.
 In some towns, those journeymen brave enough, tried to form organizations of their own in order to fight the masters' rule.
 However the masters always had the support of the town government and the journeymen were rarely successful."